 Graze shows that distribution channels can complement one another rather than having to compete against each other.
 So, if your brand currently relies on retail, why not consider a subscription offering – or something else entirely?

-Starling Bank Brand Growth Strategy: Focus on brand building
+Starling Bank Brand Growth Strategy: Focusing on brand building

-The challenger bank now boasts 900,000 accounts but aims to expand further through a brand growth strategy that includes TV advertising.
-Its first ever ad, which debuted in October, shows starlings taking flight across the countryside, accompanied by a cover of Avicii’s ‘Feeling Good’.
+The challenger bank boasted 900,000 accounts but aimed to expand further through initiatives like their first ever ad.
+The ad shows starlings taking flight across the countryside, accompanied by a cover of Avicii’s ‘Feeling Good’.
 It highlights how the app links businesses and their customers.

 Rachael Pollard, Chief Growth Officer at Starling Bank, told The Drum: “Our aim is to make Starling a household name, pursuing our mission to free the UK from cumbersome and outdated banking.
 As we fast approach one million customers, the time is right to accelerate our marketing strategy and stop being one of banking’s best-kept secrets.”